 Usually associated with industrial exposure, mesothelioma is incurable and has a latency period of 20 to 50 years.
 People who work on old houses are at high risk, too.
 Even short-term exposure, as might occur when prying up old vinyl floor tiles without wearing a respirator, has been known to cause mesothelioma.

-For lead: In 2010, the Environmental Protection Agency passed a rule requiring that commercial contractors use only low-temperature heating devices and vacuum-attached power tools to mechanically strip paint suspected of containing lead.
+In 2010, the Environmental Protection Agency passed a rule requiring that commercial contractors use only low-temperature heating devices and vacuum-attached power tools to mechanically strip paint suspected of containing lead.

 Contractors are required to use containment methods to keep paint and debris from spreading beyond the work area.